bkuhlmann/milestoner/README.md

     -s, [--sign], [--no-sign]  # Sign tag with GPG key.

-When using Milestoner, the `--publish` command is intended to be the only command necessary for publishing a new release as it handles all of the steps necessary for tagging and pushing a new release.
+When using Milestoner, the `--publish` command is intended to be the only command necessary for publishing a new release as it handles all of the steps necessary for tagging and pushing a new milestone.
 Should individual steps be needed, then the `--tag` and `--push` options are available.

 ## Customization